LiUSemWeb/HeFQUIN/README.md

 $ mvn clean package
 ```

-__Option 2:__ Download a jar file from the set of available releases (see [Releases](https://github.com/LiUSemWeb/HeFQUIN/releases)).
+__Option 2:__ Download a JAR file from the set of available releases (see [Releases](https://github.com/LiUSemWeb/HeFQUIN/releases)).

-Run the server from a terminal using:
+Start the server in a terminal by running the following command:
 ```bash
 java -cp target/HeFQUIN-x.y.z-SNAPSHOT.jar se.liu.ida.hefquin.service.HeFQUINServer
 ```